HotSauceNinja/SEI-Project-2/README.md

 ## Final Thoughts and Project Wrap
 ### Wins
-* We got on really well as a team and both had a very clear idea from the start what we wanted, which helped as we worked together to deliver a cohesive result
+* We got on really well as a team and both had a very clear idea from the start what we wanted, which helped as we worked together to deliver a cohesive result.

-* The final result looks exactly as we planned it from the start, and we think opting for a minimalist and clean style helps place the emphasis on the most important elements of the page: the words and their definitions
+* The final result looks exactly as we planned it from the start, and we think opting for a minimalist and clean style helps place the emphasis on the most important elements of the page: the words and their definitions.

 ### Known Bugs / Blockers
 * We spent a lot of time researching APIs to find the best one to use.
 In retrospect, I would select one project from the start, and only then start researching APIs.